Of course,w hen the autumn weather turns nice in the Lakes District, as it did the next day, the results are spectacular.

 To coincide with a day of torrential downpour.

 It’s easy to take great pictures on sunny days, early and late sunlight, contrasting blue skies and orange leaves.
 Mist and rain change light: they dim the intensity, soften the contrasts, eliminate shadows, and absorbing long-wavelength reds.
-This creates a lot of variations of grey, not well captured by the camera, and dull dark colors even in autumn photos.

 As well as water on the lens.